40 LinkedIn Hacks to Use in 2024 (You Haven’t Heard All of These)

 LinkedIn Hacks for Job Seekers

 Job seekers want potential employers and recruiters to notice them.
-You can do this by optimizing your profile, and by connecting and chatting with the right people.
+You can do this by optimizing your profile and connecting and chatting with the right people.
 More on how to achieve this below.

 Recruiters use LinkedIn to find talent for their clients.
-If you’re actively looking for a job, reach out and chat with recruiters.
-Don’t be afraid to approach them first and be responsive to the messages.
+If you’re actively looking for a job, chat with recruiters.
+Don’t be afraid to approach them first and be responsive to their replies.

 Natasha Woodford, director of talent at Clockwork Talent, uses job seekers’ LinkedIn profiles to find recruits for her clients.